Conley index theory without index pairs. I: The point-set level theory: Proper maps of compactly generated weak Hausdorff spaces

+\begin{lem} An inclusion is proper if and only if it is closed. \end{lem} \begin{proof} The `if' part holds because closed subsets of compact Hausdorff spaces are compact Hausdorff.
+The `only if' part follows from Lemma~\ref{lem:proper-universally-closed}. \end{proof}

-\begin{lem} Let $X$ be a compactly generated weak Hausdorff space. \begin{enumerate} \item Let $f \colon K \to X$ be a continuous map with $K$ compact.
-Then, $f$ is proper. \item A subset $K$ of $X$ is compact if and only if its $k$-ification $kK$ is compact.
-If these equivalent conditions are satisfied, then $K$ is compactly generated weak Hausdorff, i.e.\ $K = kK$. \end{enumerate} \end{lem} \begin{proof} (1) Let us verify that $f$ satisfies the condition (iv) of Fact~\ref{fact:proper-equivalent-1}.
-Since $X$ is $T_1$ (\cite[Prop.~A.4~(iii)]{Sch18}), for any $x \in X$, the inverse image $f^{-1}(x)$ is closed in $K$, hence compact.
-Thus, it suffices to verify that $f$ is a closed map.
+\begin{lem} Let $f \colon K \to X$ be a continuous map with $K$ compact Hausdorff.
+Then, $f$ is proper. \end{lem} \begin{proof} Take any compact Hausdorff subset $L$ of $X$.
+Since $X$ is weak Hausdorff, $L$ is closed in $X$, and the inverse image $f^{-1}(L)$ is closed in $K$.
+Since $K$ is compact Hausdorff, $f^{-1}(L)$ is also compact Hausdorff. \end{proof}